-A sinking fund in respect of the artificial grass pitch (AGP) which was completed in April 2020 has been set up and, at the end of the financial period, had a balance of £50,000.
-These reserves will continue to accumulate at £25,000 per annum for a 10 year period in order to fund the AGP carpet.
-This requirement was a stipulation from the Football Foundation that the school were happy to support in order to gain their investment in this project.
+A sinking fund in respect of the artificial grass pitch (AGP) which was completed in April 2020 has been set up and, at the end of the financial period, had a balance of £101,072.
+These reserves will continue to accumulate at £25,000 per annum for a 10-year period in order to fund replacement of the AGP carpet.
+This requirement was a stipulation from the Football Foundation that the school was happy to support in order to gain their investment in this project.